Calvinverse/base.vm.linux/README.md

       * General use (mounted as `/`)
     * The Hyper-V packages necessary for Hyper-V to connect to Linux
   * Once the OS is installed the standard process will be followed

+### Azure images

+* In order to build an Azure image the following properties need to be specified as part of the command line used to build the image:
+  * `ShouldCreateAzureImage` should be set to `true`
+  * `AzureClientId` - The client ID of the [service principal](https://www.packer.io/docs/builders/azure/#authentication-for-azure)
+  * `AzureClientCertPath` - The path to the [certificate](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) for the service principal
+  * `AzureLocation` - The name of the Azure region in which the image should be created
+  * `AzureImageResourceGroup` - The name of the resource group into which the image should be stored
+  * `AzureSubscriptionId` - The subscription ID

+* For testing
+  * `AzureTestImageResourceGroup` -

 ## Deploy